 Herbivore dung is a rich resource of food and shelter for beetles, flies and wasps.
 These insects have evolved to rely on an animal waste product that is in plentiful supply and in return they play a major part in the decomposition process; without them we would all be knee deep in it!
 Turn over a fresh dung pile and there should be hundreds of dung beetles and other insects present.

-There are over 40 species of dung beetle in the UK and according to ecologist, farmer and TV presenter, Dr Sarah Beynon, the dung beetle population is “a great indicator of the environment and how healthy that system is.” (podcast for National Insect Week 2014) The more the better!
+There are around 60 species of dung beetle in the UK and according to ecologist, farmer and TV presenter, Dr Sarah Beynon, the dung beetle population is “a great indicator of the environment and how healthy that system is.” (podcast for National Insect Week 2014) The more the better!

 Dung beetles can break down large quantities of faecal matter by eating and nesting in it, some species tunnelling it into the ground to use as food and insulation for eggs.
 These actions increase organic matter in the soil, improving its ability to retain water and increasing nutrient availability to plants as well as aerating the land - beneficial for both root structures and other organisms.